anantha1999/SpatialhadoopCapstone/README.md

 Download jcuda-10.1.0.jar and store it in the hdfs home folder.

-Do the following steps to run the  Closest Pair operation -
+Steps to run the  Closest Pair operation -

 i) Build Jar after making changes in the file using the below command:
 >    **./createJar.sh**